Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 * Flushes out data pollution - Can easily tell if a test leaves the environment in a bad state after completion
 * Built in - Some frameworks support test randomization out of the box and also have the random run order as a default setting

-### Disavantages of the random run order principle
+### Disadvantages of the random run order principle

 * A lot of refactoring - If the suite is a mess, will require a lot of work to get this principle working
-* Random run audits -  Can be hard to find the sequence of tests that cause insabilities due to random run order
+* Random run audits -  Can be hard to find the sequence of tests that cause instabilities due to random run order
-* Team fustrationg - Running tests in a random order can create a lot of fustration and resentment for the whole time.
+* Team frustrating - Running tests in a random order can create a lot of frustration and resentment for the whole time.
 * No built in support - Many test frameworks do not support test randomization.
 Implementing this functionality might be very difficult

 ## Data Driven Testing